mavogel/vis-lab/README.md

 # Distributed Information Systems Laboratory aka vis-lab
-Splitting a monilithic web shop application, running on a Tomcat into small domain-driven microservices with Spring Boot and Docker.
+Splitting a monolithic web shop application, running on a Tomcat into small domain-driven microservices with Spring Boot and Docker.
 This project is part of the masters course 'Distributed Information Systems' at the University of Applied Sciences (Karlsruhe).

 ## Prerequisites
 - [maven](https://maven.apache.org/)